-In determining the incentive pool for TIPP, which applies to Institutional specific Product and Relationship businesses, the Board takes into consideration performance against a balanced scorecard of measures.
+In determining the incentive pool for TIPP, which applies to Institutional specific employees (excluding Global Enablement Functions) that support Institutional Banking, the Board takes into consideration performance against a balanced scorecard of measures.
 The TIPP balanced scorecard considers a range of Financial, Customer, Risk, Process Efficiency and People measures.